 Each series therefore allows for very different but comparable experiences.
 These we believe act to educate other practitioners around the beauty, criticality and concerns of working in the field.
 The other advantage of working with a podcast series, is that there is no limit to how each series can be styled and the number of episodes is dependant on the number of artists who participated.
 This means that each artist on a given project can voice the concerns of their own contexts and practices.

-At the end of 2015, beginning of 2016 Future Lab Africa was invited to join Creative Disturbances, collection hosted by the Leonardo Initiatives (MIT) of the ArtSciLab at the University of Texas, Dallas (http://creativedisturbance.org).
-This has given us a small boost into the new year to upgrade our hosting, buy new podcasting software and make a new series.
+At the end of 2015, beginning of 2016 Future Lab Africa won an Creative Disturbances Fellowship with MIT, thus joining a collection hosted by the Leonardo Initiatives of the ArtSciLab at the University of Texas, Dallas (http://creativedisturbance.org).

 Future Lab Africa can be accessed with details of each series from www.futurelabafrica.org and listened to on Sound Cloud (soundcloud.com/futurelabafrica) and subscribed to on iTunes (itunes.apple.com/za/podcast/future-lab-africa/).